Dead zone (ecology): Baltic Sea

-“Irrespective of the area-specific effects of the increased loads of nutrients to the Baltic Sea, the sources are more or less similar in the whole region.
+"Irrespective of the area-specific effects of the increased loads of nutrients to the Baltic Sea, the sources are more or less similar in the whole region.
 The extent and the severity of the discharges may differ, however.
 As is seen in e.g. HELCOM (1996) and Rönnberg (2001), the major sources in the input of nutrients are derived from agriculture, industry, municipal sewage and transports.
-Nitrogen emissions in form of atmospheric depositions are also important, as well as local point sources, such as aquaculture and leakage from forestry.”
+Nitrogen emissions in form of atmospheric depositions are also important, as well as local point sources, such as aquaculture and leakage from forestry."

 In general, each area of the Baltic Sea is experiencing similar anthropogenic effects.
 As Rönnberg and Bonsdorff state, "Eutrophication is a serious problem in the Baltic Sea area."
 However, when it comes to implementation of water revival programs, each area likely will need to be handled on a local level.

+Virginia

 Chesapeake Bay

-As reported by the National Geographic "The Chesapeake Bay, on the East Coast of the United States, has one of the first dead zones ever identified, in the 1970s.
-The Chesapeake's high levels of nitrogen are caused by two factors: urbanization and agriculture.
-The western part of the bay is full of factories and urban centers that emit nitrogen into the air.
-Atmospheric nitrogen accounts for about a third of the nitrogen that enters the bay.
-The eastern part of the bay is a center of poultry farming, which produces large amounts of manure."
+According to the National Geographic, the Chesapeake Bay was one of the first hypoxic zones to be identified in the 1970s.
+The Chesapeake Bay experiences seasonal hypoxia due to high nitrogen levels.
+These nitrogen levels are caused by urbanization, there are multiple factories that pollute the atmosphere with nitrogen, and agriculture, the opposite side of the bay is used for poultry farming, which produces a lot of manure that ends up running off into the Chesapeake Bay.

-The National Geographic further stated "Since 1967, the Chesapeake Bay Foundation has led a number of programs that aim to improve the bay's water quality and curb pollution runoff.
-The Chesapeake still has a dead zone, whose size varies with the season and weather."
+From 1985 - 2019, there were efforts from the caretakers of Chesapeake Bay to reduce the annual hypoxic volumes.
+There was significant improvement in 2016-2017 that gave assurance to the caretakers that the efforts were successful, however recent data has shown that further efforts are needed to continuously curb the effects of global warming.